 In 2005/2006 students voted to implement a new health and dental plan.
-This will begin in September 2006.
-All full-time students at NSAC are automatically enrolled in the Student Health and Dental plans when they register for classes.
+All full-time domestic students at NSAC are automatically enrolled in the Student Health and Dental plans when they register for classes.
 The premium for each plan is an annual one; therefore the process for opting out must be done prior to the specified deadline.
 The deadline each year coincides with NSAC's last date to register for a course.
-More information regarding your Student Health and Dental plans can be found at www.gallivan.ca or by visiting your on-site Student Benefits Plan Office, opening in Fall 2006.
+More information regarding your Student Health and Dental plans can be found at www.gallivan.ca or by visiting the on-site Student Benefits Plan Office.